amuramoto/simple_samples/loopback-remote-method/README.md

-Basic example of implementing a Remote Method in Loopback
+Basic example of implementing a Remote Method in Loopback.
+Requires a memory datasource named 'db'.
+This is auto created if you started the project with `slc loopback`.